SlimJallouli/b_u585_iota02_iot_reference/provision_mosquitto.md

 For all standard configurations, the host microcontroller handles the TLS and MQTT stack directly.

-For the ST67_T01 configuration, after each boot, the firmware checks for the presence of **corePKCS11_CA_Cert.dat**, **corePKCS11_Cert.dat**, and **corePKCS11_Key.dat** in the ST67's internal file system.
-If any of these files are missing, the firmware copies the corresponding certificates and private key from the microcontroller's internal file system to ST67.
+For the `ST67_T01_Single` configuration, after each boot the firmware checks for **corePKCS11_CA_Cert.dat**, **corePKCS11_Cert.dat**, and **corePKCS11_Key.dat** in the ST67 internal file system.
+If any file is missing, the firmware copies the corresponding certificate/private key from the microcontroller internal file system to ST67.

 Once connected, you should see confirmation messages in the terminal indicating a successful TLS handshake and MQTT session establishment.